-

 Lower roof: 3:12 - 5:12* steeper pitches are available but require special engineering

-Decide on a Floor Plan (if required)
+Decide on a Floor Plan

 Step-2: Make a complete list of what will be stored in the structure.
 Be sure to consider both your current and future requirements.